Behavior Modification Training – Itsaboutdog

 How Long Will It Take?

-Giving a timeframe is difficult as every dog and situation is unique.
-Factors like dog breed, their history, and the severity of the problem will all play a role.
+It isn’t easy to give a timeframe as every dog and situation is unique.
+Factors like dog breed, history, and the severity of the problem will all play a role.
 Think in terms of weeks or months, not days.

 Behavior Modification Techniques